adelaiderobinson/pr/README.md

 ### Recreate a graph

 The first object of the project was to recreate a graph containing data on potassium and nitrogen between 1988 and 1994 for three sites within the Loquillo Experimental Forest.
-These sites were Puento Roto Mamayes, Quebrada 1-Bisley, Quebrada 2- Bisley and Quebrada 3- Bisley.
+These sites were Puente Roto Mamayes, Quebrada 1-Bisley, Quebrada 2- Bisley and Quebrada 3- Bisley.

 ### Devising our own question